Skip to main content

 Owen and Claire took a risk when they adopted Maisie at the end of “Fallen Kingdom,” and “Dominion” confronts them with the implications of that choice.
 “Did we make the right decision taking her in?
 Can we actually protect this girl?
 Is a happy family even sustainable in a world that is tearing itself apart?”
 You can get rich tension from these kinds of questions, and I don’t think it exposes some embarrassing flaw in the writers' abilities for Owen and Claire to have basically the same arc in “Dominion” as Joyce does in the first two seasons of Stranger Things.
 I think the film works without their specific development for reasons I’ll get into in the next section.

 Another thing that tends to get buried in discussion about this series is that Claire and Owen are a very symbiotic match.
 They start the series very much at odds, yes, but they're allowed to grow past their immaturity.
 Not only do they take turns rescuing each other (or just as often, teaming up to rescue someone else), they help each other become the best versions of themselves.
-Come the final film in the trilogy, they’re both finally putting their skill sets to better use, they’ve finally moved past the bickering lovers phase of their courtship, and most significantly they’ve become parents to someone who needs them.
+Come the final film, they’re both finally putting their skill sets to better use, they’ve finally moved past the eighth-grade bickering, and most significantly they’ve become parents to someone who needs them.

 And it’s that last part especially that really diffuses the popular narrative of Jurassic World not “getting” what the franchise is about.